cpmendoza/DeepHedging_JIVR/README.md

 Alternatively, start with an empty virtual environment and install packages during execution on as-required basis.

+3. **Modify parameters**

+The default parameters can be modified in the configuration files located in the cfgs folder:
+    - `config_simulation.yml`: General parameters for the simulation.
+    - `config_agent.yml`: Hyperparameters of the RL optimization problem.

+4. **Running the sript**

-2. Data pre-processing utilities reside in `src/data/` folder.
+Data pre-processing utilities reside in `src/data/` folder.
 An example to run the pre-processing step is included in the notebook `data_preprocessing.ipynb`.